abogdanova/SwarmGE/README.md

 ### 2. Seeding runs with one or more target solutions

 Alternatively, if one or more target individuals are to be seeded into a GE population, a folder has been made available for saving populations of desired individuals for seeding.
 The root directory contains a `seeds` folder.
 Any number of desired target individuals for seeding can be saved in *__separate text files__* within a unique folder in the scripts directory.
+This target seed folder can be specified with the argument:

+    --target_seed_folder [TARGET_SEED_FOLDER]

+or by setting the parameter `TARGET_SEED_FOLDER` to `[TARGET_SEED_FOLDER]` in either a parameters file or in the params dictionary, where `[TARGET_SEED_FOLDER]` is the name of the target folder within the `scripts` directory which contains target seed individuals.

 PonyGE2 currently supports four formats for saving and re-loading of such individuals (examples of each are given in the `seeds/example_pop` folder):

 1. (`example_1.txt` in `seeds/example_pop`) PonyGE2 can re-load "best.txt" outputs from previous PonyGE2 runs.
 These files contain the saved genotypes and phenotypes of the best solution evolved over the course of an evolutionary run.
 Re-using these output files greatly improves the seeding process, as the genotypes can be quickly used to re-map the exact identical individual evolved by PonyGE2.
 If possible, this is the preferred option for seeding populations as the use of genomes to re-build previous individuals guarantees the same genetic information will be retained.
 2. (`example_2.txt` in `seeds/example_pop`) Target phenotypes can be saved as a simple text file with a single header of "`Phenotype:`", followed by the phenotype string itself on the following line.
 The phenotype will then be parsed into a PonyGE2 individual using the GE LR Parser.